nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 **USB1 Power**

-USB1 is provided with 5V by one of two ways:

-* from the CHG-IN barrel jack circuit’s regulated 5V output
-* from pass-through of the 5V suppied into the USB0+UART micro USB port on the devkit pcb
+USB1 is provided with 5V from pass-through of the 5V supplied to the USB0+UART micro USB port on the devkit pcb

 **For high-load devices** attached to USB1, make sure an adequate power supply is provided.
 For example, when you plug in a keyboard and an optical mouse, they will draw too much current from the C.H.I.P.
 Pro Dev Kit, not leaving enough for the processor.
 As a result, C.H.I.P.
 Pro will immediately shut down.
 There are a few ways to avoid this.